Thumbnail Project

 Part Two

-- Open each image in Photoshop Elements
+- Open the original image in Photoshop Elements.

 - Provide any enhancements you wish- color correction, contrast correction, etc.